 HMRC - CH880400 - Reporting Dishonest Conduct

-If you suspect dishonest conduct by a current or former tax agent on or after 1 April 2013, you must send an email to the (This content has been withheld because of exemptions in the Freedom of Information Act 2000) giving brief details of what you have found.
+If you suspect dishonest conduct by a current or former tax agent on or after 1 April 2013, you must send an email to the If you suspect dishonest conduct by a current or former tax agent on or after 1 April 2013, you must send an email to the giving brief details of what you have found.

 The subject line of your email must only contain the words ‘Suspected dishonest conduct’ followed by the agent’s name.